felixlopz/hubrise-test-task/content/apps/zelty/en/overview.md

 ## Integration Features

-The connection between Zetly and HubRise supports the following:
+Connecting Zelty to HubRise allows Zelty to:

-- Zelty's menu can be pushed into a HubRise catalog.
+- Push the menu into a HubRise catalog.
-- Pulls orders from HubRise.
+- Pull orders from HubRise.
-- Plus customer information from HubRise.
+- Pull customer information from HubRise.

 ---

 **IMPORTANT NOTE:** Order and customer information stored on Zelty cannot currently be pushed into HubRise, but Zelty is working on it.
-You will need this feature connect apps that need information available in your EPOS such as pay at the table, beeper, or business intelligence.
+You will need this feature to connect apps that need information available in your EPOS such as pay at the table, beeper, or business intelligence.

 ---

 ## Why Connect?

-Zelty can be connected to HubRise for your EPOS and other apps to work as a cohesive whole.
-It could be your online ordering site, your loyalty systems, the kitchen display screen you use or your preferred marketing solution.
-This allows you to sync your menu, your customer and order information.
+Connecting Zelty to HubRise makes your EPOS and your other apps work as a cohesive whole.
+Synchronize your menu, your customer and order information with food ordering platforms, white branded online ordering, loyalty systems, third party kitchen display screens, or marketing solutions.
 For more information on HubRise, see our [User Guide](/docs).